bulib/dataWebsite/share/using-a-data-repository.md

 Boston University [IS&T's Department](http://www.bu.edu/datamanagement/resources/ist-services/) offers data security and archiving resources for the BU Community.
 The data archiving service is designed for secure, long-term storage of large quantities of infrequently accessed data.
 Examples of stored data include: experimental or sensor data, computational output, images and the results of image analysis, video files, and unstructured content.

 Beyond Boston University, there are a number of data repositories available for scholars in different disciplines.
 Many of these data repositories feature existing data for researchers, and also host data produced by scholars from various institutions.
-This page provides links to repositories in major academic disciplines.
+This page provides tips for selecting a data repository for your research.

+## Selecting a Repository for Your Data

+As you consider where to store your data, it may be helpful to consider the following following factors:

+* Format.
+Is the data repository a good match for the type of data you have generated?

+* Ease of use.
+Is the existing data that is hosted in the repository easy to find and download?

+* Reputation.
+Is the repository reputable within your discipline or field of study?
+Is it endorsed by a funding agency, scholarly journal, or professional society or listed among the Registry of Research Data Repositories?

 ## Directory of Data Repositories